deeppavlov/DeepPavlov/deeppavlov/models/classifiers/intents/README.md

 The model is multi-class and multi-label that means each text of a dataset can belong to several classes.

-Also there is presented pre-trained model for user intent classification for DSTC 2 dataset [CITE].
+Also there is presented pre-trained model for user intent classification for DSTC 2 dataset.
 DSTC 2 dataset does not initially contains information about intents, therefore, `IntentDataset` (`deeppavlov/datasets/intent_dataset.py`) instance artificially extracts intents for each user reply using information from acts and slots.